 Nedocromil and leukotriene modifiers have not been tested adequately in COPD patients and the available evidence does not support their use.
-210/211 for cardiovascular and metabolic indications.

 There was no evidence of benefit, and some evidence of harm, including malignancy and pneumonia, following treatment with an anti-TNF-alpha antibody (infliximab) in moderate to severe COPD.